PAIN AND PRETENDING

 The same is true with emotional and psychological pain.

-Many years ago, when I was first saw a counselor, I remember beginning to tell my story.
-I was just learning to tell the truth about what happened to me as a little girl.
-I was just starting to say aloud, what I had carried in silence for so long.
-I can still see, at my very first session, my precious counselor looking back at me in a way that said, “I understand”.
+Many years ago, when I first saw a therapist, I remember beginning to tell my story.
+I was learning to tell the truth about what happened to me as a little girl.
+I was starting to say aloud what I had carried in silence for so long.
+I can still see, at my very first session, my precious therapist looking back at me in a way that said, “I understand.”
 And she did!
 I am so grateful she did.

 I am reminded, by the pain of those pesky little stones, what it means to really understand.
 I am reminded that when I sit across from a client in my office, or a friend at dinner, I better mean it when I say, “I understand”, when they are sharing their hearts, because it matters.
 Words are powerful.